-This Integrated Infrastructure Delivery Plan addresses Criteria 2, and part of Criteria 3 of the Implementation Plan Out of Sequence Checklist and provides appropriate supporting documentation (Criteria 3 is addressed in more detail in the 'Stakeholder Engagement Report' prepared by Urban Ethos, annexed as a separate Report to the subject Proposal).
+This IIDP addresses Criteria 2, and part of Criteria 3 of the Implementation Plan Out of Sequence Checklist and provides appropriate supporting documentation (Criteria 3 is addressed in more detail in the 'Stakeholder Engagement Report' prepared by Urban Ethos, annexed as a separate Report to the subject Proposal).
 For convenience extracts from the Implementation Plan are included below:

-Criteria 2 Integrated Infrastructure Delivery Plan

-- An Integrated Infrastructure Delivery Plan, which identifies advanced infrastructure provision and cost recovery for the local and regional infrastructure identified in the Infrastructure Schedule, must support the planning proposal.
+The planning proposal can demonstrate significant delivery or contribution towards the Strategy's Corridor wide and Precinct specific vision.
+The planning proposal satisfies the Strategy's seven land use and transport planning principles and fulfills the relevant Strategic Actions for each Principle.
+The planning proposal can demonstrate significant net community, economic and environmental benefits for the Corridor and the Precinct or Frame Area within which the site is located.
+The planning proposal is consistent with the recommended land uses, heights, densities, open space, active transport and built form plans for the relevant Precinct or Frame Area.
+The planning proposal demonstrably achieves outcomes aligned to the desired future character and growth projections identified in the Strategy.
+The planning proposal demonstrates design excellence can be achieved, consistent with councils adopted design excellence strategy or the design excellence provisions provided in the Parramatta Road Corridor Planning and Design Guidelines (Planning and Design Guidelines).
+Criteria 2 Integrated Infrastructure Delivery Plan An Integrated Infrastructure Delivery Plan, which identifies advanced infrastructure provision and cost recovery for the local and regional infrastructure identified in the Infrastructure Schedule, must support the planning proposal.
 The Integrated Infrastructure Delivery Plan must demonstrate a cost offset to council and agency costs for a set period that aligns with the anticipated timing for land development identified in the Implementation Plan 2016 - 2023.
-Infrastructure to be considered includes: - public transport - active transport - road upgrades and intersection improvements - open space and public domain improvements - community infrastructure, utilities and services.

-Criteria 3 Stakeholder engagement

-- Consultation and engagement with relevant stakeholders (council, government agencies, business, community, adjoining properties and user or interest groups, where relevant) have been undertaken, including any relevant pre-planning proposal engagement processes required by local council. - An appropriate level of support or agreement is documented. - Provision of documentary evidence outlining the level of planning or project readiness in terms of the extent of planning or business case development for key infrastructure projects.
+Infrastructure to be considered includes: public transport active transport active transport road upgrades and intersection improvements open space and public domain improvements community infrastructure, utilities and services.
+Criteria 3 Stakeholder engagement Consultation and engagement with relevant stakeholders (council, government agencies, business, community, adjoining properties and user or interest groups, where relevant) have been undertaken, including any relevant pre-planning proposal engagement processes required by local council.
+An appropriate level of support or agreement is documented.
+Provision of documentary evidence outlining the level of planning or project readiness in terms of the extent of planning or business case development for key infrastructure projects.
+Criteria 4 Sustainability The planning proposal achieves or exceeds the sustainability targets identified in the Strategy.
+Criteria 5 Feasibility The planning proposal presents a land use and development scenario that demonstrates economic feasibility with regard to the likely costs of infrastructure and the proposed funding arrangements available for the Precinct or Frame Area.
+Criteria 6 Market viability The planning proposal demonstrates a land use and development scenario that aligns with and responds to market conditions for the delivery of housing and employment for 2016 to 2023.
+Viability should not be used as a justification for poor planning or built form outcomes.

-Source: Page 15 of the PRUTS Implementation Plan
+Source: Page 15 of the PRCUTS Implementation Plan

-The subject proposal is land parcel 1,307 square metres in size and seeks to rezone the site from existing Light Industrial (IN2) use with four traditional industrial jobs (automotive repair workshop) to Medium Density Residential (R3) providing 41 new dwellings, enabling up to eight jobs in small office home office (SOHO) units suited for emerging industry, upgrades to existing public domain surrounding the site, including contributions to affordable housing and future infrastructure upgrades as detailed in this report.
+The subject proposal is land parcel 1,307 square metres in size and seeks to rezone the site from existing Light Industrial (IN2) use with four traditional industrial jobs (automotive repair workshop) to permit Residential use providing approximately 26 new residential flat dwellings or 83 boarding house rooms, plus retention of approximately 980m2 of employment use enabling up to sixty five jobs suited for emerging industry, upgrades to existing public domain surrounding the site, including contributions to affordable housing and future infrastructure upgrades as detailed in this report.